About us

 The Campaign was formed in February 2013, following a launch meeting that was held in Birmingham, attended by over 100 people.

 At the meeting, we launched our first petition, calling upon the Director General of the BBC to reverse many years of cutbacks to spending and programme making in the region.
-Having garnered over 4,000 signatures, the petition was presented to the BBC by Midlands MPs at a meeting held at the House of Commons, October 2013.
+Having gathered over 4,000 signatures, the petition was presented to the BBC by Midlands MPs at a meeting held at the House of Commons, October 2013.

 We also released our first major analysis of BBC spending across all the nations & regions.
 Since the launch, various meetings have been held with MPs from all major parties, business groups, arts groups, local MPs and councillors.